 This newly-named award is presented to the best senior female athlete over her career at WPI who exemplifies the high standards expressed in "The WPI Athlete."
 The WPI Athlete is someone who, through hard work, high character, positive attitude, achieves success above and beyond ability while representing the University with distinction.

 Ama collected numerous local, conference, regional and national accolades over eight seasons donning the Crimson and Gray, including NEWMAC Women's Basketball Co-Athlete of the Year and NEWMAC Softball Athlete of the Year honors and was recently named as the first-ever NFCA All-America first team honoree in program history.
 Ama is also the NCAA (all divisions) record holder with 98 consecutive successful stolen bases.
 Even more impressive, the local product accomplished the feat before being caught for the first time, and finished with 109 stolen bases in 113 attempts.
 Academically, Ama is a six-time Academic All-District honoree and 2016 softball Academic All-America.
-The mechanical engineering major's IQP involved developing QuizASSIST, a phone application that allows students to access content from their courses to study, learn, and challenge others and MQP consisted of consulting with firms in the Greater Boston Area to collect market data on how CEOs and CFOs value projects.
+The management engineering major's IQP involved developing QuizASSIST, a phone application that allows students to access content from their courses to study, learn, and challenge others and MQP consisted of consulting with firms in the Greater Boston Area to collect market data on how CEOs and CFOs value projects.
 In the community, Ama is involved in Big Brothers Big Sisters, Relay for Life, Special Olympics and Team IMPACT, as well as Girls Inc.

 The Ray Cherenzia '73 Unsung Hero Award –